-When I turned 13, my mother placed me in a Saturday morning painting class at Moyer’s Art Gallery in Camp Hill, Pennsylvania.
-Little did she know the lifelong effect that class would have on me.
-My relationship with the instructor, Jeanie Moyer, grew into one in which I referred to her as “my other mother” and I was “her other daughter.”
-She was my first exposure to spirituality, and to ways of viewing the world different from the home in which I was raised.
-I continued in classes with her until relocating to Cape Cod in 1997 at the age of 37.
+At 13, my mother placed me in a Saturday morning painting class at Moyer’s Art Gallery in Camp Hill, Pennsylvania.
+Little did she know the lifelong effect her choice would have.
+As the years progressed, I began to refer to the instructor, Jeanie Moyer, as “my other mother” and she to me as “her other daughter.”
+Jeanie was my first exposure to spirituality, and to ways of viewing the world differently than what I learned at home.

-I started college as an Animal Science major at the University of Delaware (back to the cow fields and barns!), then transferred to Gettysburg College where I struggled through a Biology major (not even remotely like animal science.)
-During a one month January term I took a figure drawing course from the head of the art department, a man notorious for never giving A’s, and yes, you guessed it, I got an A. Then went back to the labs.
+I started college as an Animal Science major at the University of Delaware (back to the cow pastures), then transferred to Gettysburg College where I struggled through a Biology major (about as similar to animal science as horse shoes and running shoes.)
+During a one month January term I took a figure drawing course from the head of the art department, a man notorious for "no A’s" and yes, I earned an A. Then went back to the labs.